mit212/lab1_2024/README.md

 ### 5.2 Testing the Encoder
 To see the encoder in action, we will upload the provided encoder test code on the microcontroller.
 1. Ensure that the motor driver is powered off by unplugging the power supply cable connection.

+encoder basic test to see how many counts per rev

 2. Upload and run `encoder_test.cpp`.
 3. Open the Serial Monitor by clicking the plug icon at the bottom of the screen.
   ![](./.images/serial_monitor.png)
 4. Rotate the wheel.
-Observe that counter-clockwise motion increases the encoder position count, while clockwise motion decreases it!
+Observe that counter-clockwise motion increases the encoder count, while clockwise motion decreases it!

 | :white_check_mark: CHECKOFF 2 :white_check_mark:   |